ejs94/5g-forecasting/README.md

-Here’s the updated markdown incorporating the note about using `docker run` for GPU support due to the unresolved Docker Compose issue:

----

-# nbeats-5g-forecasting
+# 5G Network Forecasting

-This repository contains the code for a research study exploring the use of the N-BEATS algorithm for forecasting 5G network quality.
+This repository contains the source code and workflow for a research study comparing statistical and machine learning models for predicting 5G network signal quality metrics, such as RSRP and RSRQ.
+These predictions aim to optimize Radio Resource Management (RRM) parameters, improving handover efficiency, network reliability, and overall user experience in dynamic 5G environments.

 ---